vanda3/udacity_data_modeling/README.md

-# PROJECT-1: Data Modelling with Postgres
+# PROJECT-1: Data Modeling with Postgres